-(C) within five miles of any part of the land being divided or partitioned, or within the jurisdictional area of the district environmental commission in which the land is located; and

-(4) notice that a permit may be required under this chapter.--1991, No. 111, § 7.
-(Note: effective October 1, 1991.)

-(b) If, before the transfer of title, facts contained in the disclosure statement change, the seller shall provide the buyer with an amended statement in a timely manner.

-(c) Prior to the partition or division of land, or prior to the commencement of development, any person may submit to the district coordinator an "Act 250 Disclosure Statement" and other information required by the board, and may request an advisory opinion from the district coordinator concerning the applicability of this chapter.
-An advisory opinion of a district coordinator may be appealed to the executive officer of the board, or directly to the board, in the discretion of the appellant.
-The executive officer may assign appeals to an assistant executive officer.
-Appeals from an advisory opinion of a district coordinator or the executive officer or an assistant executive officer must be filed within 30 days of the mailing of the advisory opinion.
-Appeals to the board are by means of a petition for declaratory ruling and must be accompanied by a \$25.00 filing fee.
+- (C) within five miles of any part of the land being divided or partitioned, or within the jurisdictional area of the district environmental commission in which the land is located; and - (4) notice that a permit may be required under this chapter. --1991, No. 111, § 7.
+(Note: effective October 1, 1991.) - (b) If, before the transfer of title, facts contained in the disclosure statement change, the seller shall provide the buyer with an amended statement in a timely manner. - (c) With respect to the partition or division of land, or with respect to an activity which might or might not constitute development, any person may submit to the district coordinator an "Act 250 Disclosure Statement" and other information required by the board, and may request a jurisdictional opinion from the district coordinator concerning the applicability of this chapter. requestor wishes a final determination to be rendered on the question, the district coordinator, at the expense of the requestor and in accordance with rules of the board, shall serve the opinion on individuals or entities who may be affected by the outcome of the opinion, and on parties that would be entitled to notice under section 6084, if jurisdiction were determined to exist.
+A jurisdictional opinion of a district coordinator shall be subject to a request for reconsideration and may be appealed to the board by the applicant, by individuals or entities who may be affected by the outcome of the opinion, or by parties that would be entitled to notice under section 6084, if jurisdiction were determined to exist.
+An appeal from a jurisdictional opinion of a district coordinator must be filed within 30 days of the mailing of the opinion to the person appealing.
+Failure to appeal within the prescribed period shall render the jurisdictional opinion the final determination with respect to jurisdiction under this chapter unless the opinion has not been properly served on parties that would be entitled to notice under section 6084, if jurisdiction were determined to exist, and on persons and entities which may be affected by the outcome of the decision, according to rules of the board.
+Any appeal shall be by means of a petition for declaratory ruling and must be accompanied by a \$25.00 filing fee.
 Such petitions will be considered and disposed of promptly.
 A petition shall be treated as a contested case.
-The chairman may issue preliminary rulings subject to timely objection of any party in interest, in which event the matter shall be considered by the board.
-The board shall provide due notice of the filing of a petition for declaratory ruling to each party entitled to service pursuant to section 6084 of this title.--Added 1987, No. 64, § 3 and 1991, No. 111, § 3, eff.
+The chair may issue preliminary rulings subject to timely objection of any party in interest, in which event the matter shall be considered by the board.
+The board shall provide due notice of the filing of a petition for declaratory ruling to each party entitled to service pursuant to section 6084 of this title.-Added 1987, No. 64, § 3 and 1991, No. 111, § 3, eff.
 July 1, 1991.